disoauth/DiscoAuth/docs/deprecate.rst

 A new class, ``guild`` will be created for the guild fetch

-The depreciated classes, and methods will still be available until **v3.0**
+The deprecated classes, and methods will still be available until **v3.0**